 Stonewall: The Dutch Defense is a popular choice against 1.d4 among club players, although not that often seen at the top level.
 Nevertheless, it has been used by many strong players, such as ex-World Champions Alexandr Alekhine and Mikhail Botvinnik, Bent Larsen, Miguel Najdorf, Artur Yussupov, Nigel Short.

 It has also been employed from time to time by players like Hikaru Nakamura and Magnus Carlsen.
-There are many possible set-ups for black, but in this article, we are going to focus on the Stonewall System, a line where black gambles on an attack on the kingside and can be quite annoying for white if he’s not prepared to deal with it.
+There are many possible set-ups for black.
+But, in this article, we are going to focus on the Stonewall System, a line where black gambles on an attack on the kingside.
+And, black can quite annoy white if he’s not ready to deal with it.

-Of course, black doesn’t have to allow the trade of the dark-squared bishop and this is what happens in most of the games.
-There are many ways for black to approach this system, but one of the main plans is to create an attack on the kingside.
-White usually tries to make it difficult for his opponent to achieve this, while at the same time taking actions on the queenside.
+Of course, black doesn’t have to allow the trade of the dark-squared bishop.
+And, this is what happens in most of the games.
+There are many ways for black to approach this system.
+But, one of the main plans is to create an attack on the kingside.
+White usually tries to make it difficult for his opponent to achieve this, while at the same time taking action on the queenside.

 In the following game between Grandmasters Saleh Salem and Evgeny Gleizerov, we see an interesting idea for white to do this.
 He started pushing his queenside pawns and at the same time keeping an eye on the kingside by developing his dark-squared bishop to f4.
-This is a very nice idea, as the bishop is headed to the square e5 once black weakens his position too much.
+This is a very nice idea, as the bishop wants to go to the square e5 once black weakens his position too much.